 Favorite Mac Game That Was Never Released: Project Skatepark [an ingenious hybrid of Castlevania, Tony Hawk's Pro Skater, and the archetypical Japanese Dating Simulation, set in a modern-day New Jersey apartment complex that looks like it belongs in the Weimar Republic of the late 1920s.
 One of the project leaders is now employed by Oracle.]

-Exit Strategy: The dissolution of the corporation, and the even division of assets and fat wads of cash among all employees and member nations.
+Exit Strategy: The dissolution of the company, and the even division of assets and fat wads of cash among everyone involved.

 We Work In A Boat!